 Reliable internet connectivity is crucial.
 Wireless networks and wired Ethernet connections (100Mb/s) are good.
 Back up with hotspots are advisable.
 To ensure a high-quality transmission, many broadcasters choose to equip their anchors with the TVU Anywhere app, which bonds multiple connections together and utilizes HEVC encoding.
 Alternatively, the TVU One pack can also be used, which provides a high level of performance and redundant connectivity across multiple wireless provider networks.

-Single Camera or Multi-Camera
+Single Camera or Multi-Camera home TV studio setup

-If a home studio truly is being built as a temporary alternative to a traditional broadcast studio with the goal of keeping talent safe from Covid-19, it’s hard to imagine many scenarios in which multi-camera production is necessary.
+If a home TV studio setup truly is being built as a temporary alternative to a traditional broadcast studio with the goal of keeping talent safe from Covid-19, it’s hard to imagine many scenarios in which multi-camera production is necessary.
 A single camera trained on the talent should be sufficient in most instances.

 If two cameras are needed, twice as much bandwidth will be needed.
 Ditto the number of tripods and teleprompters.